zhangfisher/autostore/docs/en/guide/store/sync.md

 ```

-- After executing the `clone` method, synchronization is not enabled by default.
+- By default, synchronization is not enabled after executing the `clone` method.

 ### Enable/Disable Sync